tipsyfermion/BCS_Connectome_Project_2020/debaditya/README.md

 * **get_PRED_sterotypy.m:** This *function* takes in the spiking data as a parameter and outputs the PRED values between pairs of individuals for all possible combinations of the odor.

+* **plot_correlation_img.m:** This *function* plots the correlation pcolour map for a given layer response for a pair of individuals.

+* **plot_sterotypy_scatter.m:** This *function* plots the scatter plot comparing the PRED sterotypy to the correlation sterotypy.

+* **plot_sterotypy_violin.m:** This *function* plots the violin plot for the PRED sterotypy and the correlation sterotypy.

 * **run_simulation.m:** This *function* takes in simulation parameters, generates PN responses to a specific odor seed, generates the connection matrices (masks) for each layer, and returns the masks and the spiking data for each layer.

 * **sim_script.m:** This *script* contains the simulation parameters and calls in succession the *run_simulation.m* with appropriate seeds to produce the spiking data.
 The data is compiled into matrices and saved in a matlab file.

+**NOTE!:** These functions and scripts are not robust.
+They will fail if they are called improperly or are given faulty inputs / syntax.
+I will make them robust later.